par0-git/casiousbmididriver/README.md

 # Casio USB MIDI Driver for macOS

 ## New information
-If you are NOT on an M1 Mac / can use the original driver, use that instead!!
+If you are can use the original driver, use that instead!!
 This is not great and it's a lot easier to use the installer.

+I've also created a release for M1 Macs only (? you could maybe try it on an Intel one but I can't test it), you can find it at the Releases page.

-But if you can't use the original, heres some information before you proceed: casiousbmididriver is made by francoisferland, I have just created a (pretty-bad!)
+But if you can't use the original or the release, heres some information before you proceed: casiousbmididriver is made by francoisferland, I have just created a (pretty-bad!)
 Xcode project for the 10.7 version that can be compiled on & for newer Macs.
 The Xcode project is based on the one provided with the original sample code by Apple.
 It'll build to a random location in the Xcode application and you can just get the plugin that comes out and put it in /Library/Audio/MIDI Drivers.

 ## Original